-III.C Threshold Criteria for Cleanup Grants
+III.B.
+Threshold Criteria for Cleanup Grants

-This section contains the threshold eligibility criteria that ensure applicants are eligible to receive cleanup grants.
+This section contains the threshold eligibility criteria that ensure applicants are eligible to receive Cleanup Grants and that the proposed site is eligible for funding.
 Threshold criteria are pass/fail and include certain requests for information identified below.
-The information you submit will be used by EPA solely to make site eligibility determinations for Brownfields grants and is not legally binding for other purposes including federal, state, or tribal enforcement actions.
-Only those proposals that pass all the threshold criteria will be evaluated against the ranking criteria in Section V.B of this announcement.
+The information you submit will be used by EPA solely to make site eligibility determinations for Brownfields Grants and is not legally binding for other purposes including federal, state, or tribal enforcement actions.
+Only those proposals that pass all the threshold criteria will be evaluated against the ranking criteria in Section IV.C.3. of this announcement.